cryptoecc/bitcoin/doc/Build_private_network.md

 - Alice is the payer.
 Alice address : `39naMhHQgXwm7CVdEaL4PGUkp4fUdHX14M`
 - Bob is the payee.
 Bob address : `345g89pujpmSSFuCWeizqbvVe92pRWZarB`
-- Alice send to Bob : 0.025 BIT-BTC
+- Alice sends to Bob : 0.025 BIT-BTC